jeromealmir/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-The main page displays a tweet feed and has the ability for the user to post new tweets.
+The main page displays a tweet feed and has the ability for the user to post new tweet.

 This app is powered by the following technologies: